-Marking Period 1- Junior Class Marking Period 2- Senior Class Marking Period 3- Sophomore Class Marking Period 4- Freshmen Class The marking periods will officially begin on a Monday.
+Marking Period 1- Junior Class Marking Period 2- Senior Class Marking Period 3- Sophomore Class Marking Period 4- Freshmen Class

+The marking periods will officially begin on a Monday.
 Fundraisers must be approved by class advisors.
-A list of anticipated fundraisers should be provided to the Student Council.
-Other student clubs may fundraise with the permission of the Student Council.

 FREE-READING BOOK

 Students are required to have a free-reading book with them during the school day.
 If the student has completed all of his/her academic responsibilities, he/she is to read from the free-reading book.
 If the student finishes the free-reading book, they are to get another free-reading book as soon as possible.
 Teachers are encouraged to keep extra free-reading books in their classrooms.